A review of Jacques R. Pauwels, The Great Class War, 1914-1918, James Lorimer & Co. Ltd., 2016 (632 pp.)

 “The history of all hitherto existing society is the history of class struggles.” — Marx & Engels, Manifesto of the Communist Party, 1848

 World War I was an unprecedented global upheaval.
 By the time the Paris Peace Conference was underway, more than 40 million soldiers and civilians—disproportionately those of working-class and peasant background—had been slaughtered.
-Four major empires, one of which extend back six centuries, had disintegrated.
+Four major empires, one of which extended back six centuries, had disintegrated.
 And in the most significant event of twentieth-century history, a beleaguered Russian working class, fed up with imperialist bloodshed, rode their own discontent to power under Bolshevik leadership.
 These sweeping and complexly interwoven changes all had one thing in common.
 They were all the product of the first truly modern, mechanized, industrial war.

 In light of how pivotal it was for the trajectory of revolutionary politics, one would expect there to be a veritable library full of quality English-language Marxist overviews of the conflict.
 Yet the selection is sparse, certainly when compared to the available titles about World War II.
 On the latter topic, one need only browse Haymarket Books or perform a couple of Internet searches to find a set of easily accessible worthwhile titles.
 When it comes to World War I, by contrast, the closest we come to a Marxist survey has been provided by the Bolsheviks’ writings from the 1910s and 1920s, as well as a smattering of later historians usually writing on specific aspects of the conflict for the purpose of discussing a broader theme or chronology.
 In short, Pauwels’ book, though not based on his own archival research, is a breath of fresh air.